 Foreign Nationals visiting the protected areas of Spiti Valley and Kinnaur Valley are required to get the inner line permits or ILP.
-Domestic (Indian) tourist do not require any permits.
-If you are Indian, then just carry a valid photo ID proof of your nationality to be on safe side.
+Domestic (Indian) tourists do not require any permits.
+If you are Indian, then carry a valid photo ID proof of your nationality to be on the safe side.
 You can get all the details for these permits and its process in my article on Kinnaur Valley and Spiti Valley Inner Line Permits.

 I am hopeful that the above itinerary will help you plan a memorable trip to Kinnaur Valley or at least act as a starting point for your upcoming trip to Kinnaur Valley.